-This chart traces out the evolution over time of the vaccine sufficiency ratio for the priority group by World Bank income classification.
+This chart traces out the evolution over time of the primary vaccine sufficiency ratio for the priority group by World Bank income classification.

 The ratio is defined as the total number of primary doses that have been administered to the total population divided by the size of the priority group in that population.
 Primary doses are doses that pertain to the primary (first) vaccination cycle and thus exclude boosters.
 The priority group includes all seniors aged above 60 and all health workers (physicians, nurses and midwives) below 60 – the latter age cut-off to avoid double counting.
 For further details on the concept and measurement of the priority group, see the note on the priority group in the background section below.